Natural scientific research in Canada: Biology

 Interest in biology in Canada dates from the times of European exploration.
 Botany attracted explorers and scientists such as Cartier 1503, Clusius 1576, C. Bauhin 1623, J. Cornuti 1635, P. Boucher 1664, M. Sarrazin 1697, J.F.
 Gauthier 1742, A. Michaud, 1785, W.J.
 Hooker 1820, A.F.
 Holmes 1821, L. Provencher 1862 and J. Macoun 1883, who collected and/or named various plants found in Canada.
 Zoology as well was the subject of much early activity.
 Reports and studies by J. Cabot 1497, N. Denys 1672, C. Perrault and M. Sarrazin 1660, T. Pennent 1784, J. Richardson 1819, P.H.
 Gosse 1840 and M. Perley 1849, related to the nature of animals found throughout Canada's eastern and northern regions.
 A reflection of this activity is seen in the founding of the Botanical Society of Canada in Kingston, Ontario in 1860 and the Entomological Society of Canada in 1863.

-The rise of professional science (1850–1900)
+Rise of professional science (1850–1900)

 Scientific research in Canada as a formal undertaking dates from the 1850s and was the result of the impetus provided by the establishment of government scientific research organizations, new universities and the evolution of academic disciplines.
 It was also placed on a professional footing through the institutionalization of the twin concepts of the "scientific method' and "peer review" as seen in the establishment of the Royal Society of Canada in 1883.